-The Center for Global Education currently welcomes students from overseas institutions every year to complete one to two semesters of academic study at North Central College.
+Each year the Center for Global Education welcomes students from overseas institutions to complete one to two semesters of academic study at North Central College.
 Exchange students have the opportunity to participate in campus life and be immersed in American culture.
 Please see the information below regarding visa information specific to exchange students, as well as a list of our global partners.

 Exchange Student J-1 Visa Information